 You won’t need as much time at this national park unless you are planning on hiking some of the longer trails.

 We easily saw everything we wanted to see in the park in just a few hours.
+There are some beautiful Utah photography locations in this park!

 The most popular park activities are the viewpoints and the hiking trails.
 Below are a few of the most popular trails in Canyonlands National Park: